Deep Inelastic Processes and the Equations of Motion: Zero order term: the QCD parton model

 Let us consider the hadronic tensor (\ref{tn00}) at zero order, {\it i. e.},

-where the $\Gamma_0$'s are given by eq. (\ref{coefn}) for $n$ = 0 and fulfil the homogeneous Dirac equation (\ref{hom0}).
-The tensor (\ref{tn0}), T-even, corresponds to the Born approximation considered in the introduction.
-As appears from eq. (\ref{tn0}), the study of this tensor amounts to analyzing the correlator $\Gamma_0$, which is itself T-even and gauge invariant at zero order in $g$.
-In Appendix B we show that
+Here the $\Gamma_0$'s are given by eq. (\ref{coefn}), for $n$ = 0, and fulfil the homogeneous Dirac equation (\ref{hom0}).
+Incidentally, they are T-even and gauge invariant at zero order in $g$.
+Moreover $p'$ is defined by eq. (\ref{mom}).
+The tensor (\ref{tn0}), T-even itself, can be calculated, once we know the "soft" functions involved in the parameterizations of the correlators $\Gamma_0$'s.
+We show in Appendix B that

-Here $f_1(p)$, $g_{1L}(p)$ and $h_{1T}(p)$ are functions of the four-momentum $p$ of the active quark, which, in this case, is on shell, $p\equiv (E, {\bf p})$, with $E = \sqrt{m_q^2+{\bf p}^2}$. $S^q_{\parallel}$ and $S^q_{\perp}$ are the components of the quark PL vector, respectively parallel and perpendicular to the hadron momentum.
+Here $f_1(p)$, $g_{1L}(p)$ and $h_{1T}(p)$ are functions of the four-momentum $p$ of the active quark, which, in this case, is on shell: $p\equiv (E, {\bf p})$, with $E = \sqrt{m_q^2+{\bf p}^2}$. $S^q_{\parallel}$ and $S^q_{\perp}$ are the components of the quark PL vector, respectively parallel and perpendicular to the hadron momentum.
 Moreover we have set

 having defined the dimensionless, light-like four-vectors $n_\pm$ in such a way that